ori-shalom/lambda-api-helpers/README.md

 This will automatically catch any unexpected error thrown in the handler and normalize it as 500 HTTP response.

 Additionally, it will catch any error extending `HttpError` and normalize it as HTTP response.
+The following errors are available out of the box:

 ### `BadRequest` - 400